"It all depends on how you define 'alive.'"

 It turns out they are denying internet service to the area—a monstrous act.
 But that is not all.
 They are also trying to build a supermind.

-Now it's just a matter of turning the internet back on for the area and using the enormous power of the servers to upload your mind to the internet—a process which will now take only ten minutes.
+Now it's just a matter of turning the internet back on and using the enormous power of the servers to upload your mind to the internet—a process which will now take only ten minutes.
 You think you're home free.

 Then the power goes out.